 Sprinkle "Bon Ami" around the plants and on them.
 I also use this when planting bulbs in the winter and it keeps all the animals from eating my bulbs.
 Bon Ami is a cleaner like "comet" but has no bleach that would hurt the animals.

 Place a set rat trap on the dirt.
 You don't have to use bait.
 I have had squirrels digging up the peat pellets that I've seeded vegetables in.
+My husband came up with the rat trap idea.
+So far, they spring it, but don't get caught in it, it just scares them away.

 Any ideas on how to keep squirrels from digging up my seeds and small plants from my container gardens?
 I don't want to scare them from the entire yard, just keep them out of my pots so my veggies can grow!